HorvathLab/NGS/scSNVis/README-snv_plotter_pcaumaptsne.md

 ## Input
 The script accepts three inputs:
-- STAR solo output directory (-m) that contains features.tsv.gz, barcodes.tsv.gz, and matrix.mtx.gz OR a Seurat object (-r) that was saved as an RDS
+- STAR solo output directory (-m) that contains features.tsv.gz, barcodes.tsv.gz, and matrix.mtx.gz OR a Seurat object (-r) that was saved as a .RDS
 - SCReadCounts output file (-t) saved as a .tsv

 See sample files for reference.